FAQs - Contributions

 If what you seek is not here please contact us with your request.
 We will get back to you.

-A new schedule of contribution rates was approved for the NIS of Trinidad and Tobago The NIBTT opted to implement these changes in 3 phases over the course of 4 years.
+A new schedule of contribution rates was approved for the NIS of Trinidad and Tobago following the statutory 9th Actuarial Review of the NI System.
+These changes took effect from March 4, 2013.

 Yes.
 However, future benefit expenditure is not 100%.
 Actuarial Reviews will continue to be conducted every 5 years to examine whether the level of contribution and investment income is adequate to meet benefit and administration obligations.
 It is expected that further increases in contributions will be required.